DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: DyLLM

 \subsection{Salient Token Selection: Identifying Semantic Deltas}

-Based on these observations, we define \emph{salient tokens} at step $t$ and layer $l$ as a set of indices $\mathcal{A}_{t,l} = \{ i \mid s_{t,l}^{(i)} \le \tau \}$, where $\tau$ is a selection threshold.
-During timestep $t$, for non-salient tokens ($i \notin \mathcal{A}_{t,l}$), we skip the subsequent FFN computation and reuse the previous state from the KV cache, while only salient tokens undergo full re-computation.
-Furthermore, Proposition \ref{prop:scale invariance} and \ref{prop:error bound} establish the error bounds of our selection metric.
+Based on these observations, we define \emph{salient tokens} at step $t$ and layer $l$ as a set of indices $\mathcal{A}_{t,l} = \{ i \mid s_{t,l}^{(i)} < \tau \}$, where $\tau$ is a selection threshold.
+We denote its cardinality by $L_{sal}^{t,l}=|A_{t,l}|$, or simply $L_{sal}$ when the step and layer are clear from context.
+During timestep $t$, for non-salient tokens ($i \notin \mathcal{A}_{t,l}$), we skip the subsequent FFN computation and reuse the previous state from the FFN output cache, while only salient tokens undergo full re-computation.
+Furthermore, Propositions \ref{prop:scale invariance} and \ref{prop:error bound} establish the error bounds of our selection metric.
 Complete proofs for all propositions are provided in Appendix~\ref{sec:proofs}.

 \begin{proposition}[Scale Invariance under Linear Projection] Let $W_o \in \mathbb{R}^{d \times d}$ be the output projection matrix, and $\alpha \in \mathbb{R}^+$ be a positive scaling factor.
 The composite operation of linear projection followed by RMSNorm satisfies: \end{proposition}